 Our departure gate this morning was from gate 36, which aligns perfectly with what I said about the location of Delta‘s gates here at the San Diego Airport.
 It was literally a 45 second walk from the security checkpoint.

 They initiated the boarding process right on time, and things moved smoothly.
 Which is exactly what you want at 6:30 in the morning, right?

 A closer look at Delta’s 737-800 first class seats

 For as common as these Delta 737-800s are, I’m surprised that it’s taken me so long to do an updated review of one of these things.
 I’m a bit of a procrastinator, OK?

-If you have flown first class on any other domestically-configured Delta aircraft lately, the seats on the 737-800 will look (and feel) exactly the same.
+Fun fact: if you have flown first class on a Delta 757-300 lately, the seats on the 737-800 will look (and feel) exactly the same.
 I’ve always praised Delta for being extremely consistent with their product offerings from one aircraft to the next, and this was no exception.

 I think the best way to summarize how good (or bad) these seats are is to compare it to Delta A321neo first class.
 Once you see what that is like, it makes the 737-800 seats look old.

 The departure out of San Diego